-The 51st Congress of the International Society of Paediatric Oncology is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The 54th Annual Congress of the International Society of Paediatric Oncology is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

-The 51st Congress of the International Society of Paediatric Oncology is designated for a maximum of, or up to, 24 European external CME credits.
+The 54th Annual International Society of Paediatric Oncology Congress is designated for a maximum of, or up to, 23 European external CME credits.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.